LoopFiftyFour/PHP-Connector/README.md

 ### Using PHAR Archive

 There are also standalone phar archives of all releases available for download.
+These are not automatically kept up to date, so if you need one of these, please contact us.

 - [Loop54PHPConnector-1.0.6.phar](https://static.loop54.com/lib/php/Loop54PHPConnector-1.0.6.phar)
   (4 MB)